 Chris Andrews is an clinical professor in the Lynn Pippenger School of Accountancy, teaching courses in financial, managerial and cost accounting.
-In the summer 2015 semester, Andrews led the accounting study abroad trip to London and Dublin.
+She has led the accounting study-abroad trips to London and Dublin.

 Andrews has been published more than 20 times, including in the Journal of Accountancy and the CPA Journal.
-Her research interests include fraud hotline effectiveness, accounting for environmental liabilities, and other financial accounting issues.
+Her research interests lie in fraud hotline effectiveness, accounting for environmental liabilities and other financial accounting issues.

-Andrews has more than 25 years of experience teaching accounting, in addition to a previous career as a CPA.
-Before joining USF, she taught at Salem State University in Massachusetts, Florida Gulf Coast University, and SUNY Fredonia, and received several teaching awards.
-She holds a Doctorate of Business Administration from Cleveland State University, and an MBA and bachelor's degree from the University of Buffalo.
+Andrews has more than 25 years' experience as an educator, in addition to a previous career as a CPA.
+Before joining USF, she taught at Salem State University in Massachusetts, Florida Gulf Coast University and SUNY Fredonia, and received several teaching awards.
+She earned a Doctorate of Business Administration from Cleveland State University and an MBA and a bachelor's degree from the University of Buffalo.

 - ACG 6875 - Financial Reporting and Professional Issues

 - Myers, K. and Andrews, C. (2016), "A Practitioner's Guide to the Florida Cyber Breach Notification Statute," Florida CPA Today.

 - Desmarais, E. and C. Andrews, (2014), "Breakfast Hill Golf Course," Entrepreneurial Finance: Finance for Entrepreneurship and Small Business Management.

 - LeBlanc, B. and C. Andrews, (2014), "Retroactive Tax Planning After Windsor," The Tax Adviser (AICPA).